CV tips

 • The name of the employer.

-• The period during which you worked there.
+• The period you worked there.

 • Your job title.